All Posts

 The skill result is what downstream products depend on.
 That is why skills should own output contracts.

-๐Ÿง Why Layer Confusion Breaks Production Systems
+๐Ÿง Deep Dive: Why Layer Confusion Breaks Production Systems

 Internals: control plane vs execution plane